-- 12 Use of fluted or plain gray concrete masonry units (CMU) as the exposed wall surface is prohibited. - 13 Any walls and fences located along both sides of a trail shall be designed to create an open and spacious condition along the trail.
+- barbed wire are prohibited. - 12.
+Use of fluted or plain gray concrete masonry units (CMU) as the exposed wall surface is prohibited. - Any walls and fences located along both sides of a trail shall be designed to create an open and spacious condition along the trail.

-Evamples of Acceptable Well Materials for Residential and Village Districts
+Examples of Acceptable Wall Materials for Residential and Village Districts

-Examples of Residential Walls and Gases
+Examples of Residential Walls and Gates